TFMR Support & Counseling

 Specialized Training

-My training includes specialized preparation for reproductive loss and TFMR support.
-This means approaches specifically designed for this type of grief, not general therapy adapted after the fact.
+My training includes focused preparation in reproductive loss and TFMR support.
+This means we use therapeutic approaches specifically developed for the complexities of this type of grief, rather than adapting general models after the fact.

 Questions About TFMR Counseling

-How do I cope with guilt after TFMR?
+How do I work through guilt after TFMR?

 How do I tell people about my TFMR?